ikuchmin/jmix-microservice/README.md

 Use `distribution` task for building jar or runnable jar depending on type project.

 Use docker-compose to build and run all services.
-Do not forget using rebuild and recreate docker-compose flags
+Do not forget using `--build` and `--force-recreate` docker-compose flags

+**Optional:** By default application expects that docker is running over Docker Desktop, but if you are running docker inside virtual machine (like VirtualBox) your IP isn't the same as localhost.
+If it is your case you should change AUTH_SERVER_EXTERNAL url in docker-compose for admin-jmix.
+Also see the same section in configuration

+#### Configuration

 Open http://localhost:8080/auth (admin/admin) and import `auth-service/config/realm.json` for Master Realm.
 Use `Skip` strategy for importing.

-#### Configuration

-Add `client` to the auth server KeyCloak
+Because Auth server doesn't export role assigment during realm exporting you should add roles to the admin user by your hands.
+Open users in Admin console, find admin, open Role Mappings and assign `system-full-access` role

+**Optional:** By default application expects that docker is running over Docker Desktop, but if you are running docker inside virtual machine (like VirtualBox) your IP isn't the same as localhost.
+If it is your case you should change urls for admin-jmix client configuration.
+Open admin-jmix client configuration and change localhost on your IP everywhere

 ## Architecture